SFH-Foundation/sfhfoundation/docs/videos/emptying.md

 To live fully in presence, we must accept responsibility for their intentions and action.
 Through submission, we come to realize that the direction of the life-force in human beings is towards experiencing the mysterious grace of Sacred Presence.
 If there is a purpose in life it is **to know that life is eternal and intrinisically utterly perfect**, irrespective of short term human perception.

-Take your time and go carefully through the following 9 videos in order to get a deeper sense of some of the basic tenets of Shaykh Haeri's teaching and practice.
+Take your time and go carefully through the following 9 videos in order to get a deeper sense of some of the basic tenets of Shaykh Fadhlalla's teaching and practice.

 <div markdown="1" class="card video sidebar center gemoji center-content">